 The true believers seem to NEED to believe, and are directly financially INCENTIVIZED to believe and to proselytize that belief.
 But their thinking is likely impacted by loss aversion, sunk costs, confirmation bias, cognitive dissonance, the bandwagon effect, the frequency illusion, and numerous other cognitive biases besides.

 As it exists today, I believe crypto is a really risky game to play, and as Naval has so eloquently stated, “Play stupid games, win stupid prizes.”
+(Ironic in that Naval is a major crypto supporter.)

 What actually needs to be solved though, and what clearly nobody has yet solved, is this: How do you engineer a system (of any sort) that can’t be corrupted by stupidity and greed?